Sacramento’s Siding & Window Expert

 Pro Tip: For homeowners in Tahoe or El Dorado County, James Hardie fiber cement siding is often the superior choice.
 Its Class A fire rating and resistance to rot and pests provide the peace of mind that is essential in a mountain environment.

-Your siding is the outer layer of your home’s thermal envelope.
+Your siding is the outer layer of your home’s thermal envelope, which is why a properly installed residential siding system plays a major role in energy efficiency.
 Its properties and the way it’s installed play a significant role in your home’s energy consumption.

 In a hot climate like Sacramento, a lighter-colored, reflective siding can help reduce heat gain, lowering your air conditioning costs.
 In a cold climate like Tahoe, a well-sealed and insulated siding system helps keep heat inside, reducing your heating bills.
 The material’s R-value (a measure of its thermal resistance) is a factor, but the overall performance of the wall assembly is what truly counts.